o7g8/apl-portable-ap/README.md

 * differences in codebase for Linux/UNIX and Windows.

-The project addresses both of the issues with the single streamlined cross-platform build system and single cross-platform codebase, which contains the bare necessary minimum for building a functionning AP.
+The project addresses both of the issues with the single streamlined cross-platform build system and single cross-platform codebase, which contains the bare necessary minimum for building a functioning AP.

 Ensure you have installed distribution of Dyalog APL for your operating system.
 The instructions below use Dyalog APL v17.0.

+## Motivation

+Investigate:

+* what efforts does it take to turn an existing AP into a cross-platform solution?

+* is it easier to convert the AP into a shared library and use Name Association instead?

+* is it possible to have the same codebase, build system and use the same toolchain (GNU GCC) on all platforms?

 ## Linux build